goauthentik/authentik/website/docs/advanced/tenancy.md

 The data for each tenant is stored in a separate PostgreSQL schema, providing full separation of user data.
 License data for the tenant is also stored in the schema.

 Note that creating and managing multiple tenants is handled using authentik APIs, not in the Admin interface.
-For typical authentik installations in which only a single tenant is needed, the default tenant is automatically deployed by authentik, and does not need to be managed in the Admin interface.
+For typical authentik installations in which only a single tenant is needed, the default tenant is automatically created by authentik, and does not need to be managed in the Admin interface.

 ### Licensing